aws-samples/aws-cloudformation-sap-commerce/README.md

 You can access SAP Commerce by IP address and the default port 9002 via your web browser

 Step 5.
 Complete any post-deployment tasks
 Before you start using SAP Commerce on AWS, change the initial password and make sure that your system is backed up and configured correctly.
-Refer to the AWS blog on how you can improve this issue template to leverage Amazon Aurora Serverless and Amazon EC2 Hibernation.
+Refer to the AWS blog on how you can leverage Amazon Aurora Serverless and Amazon EC2 Hibernation for SAP Commerce on AWS.